Monetary Policy

 Open market operations refer to the procedure that focuses on selling and buying government securities and treasury bills to regulate the money supply in the country.

 When the government wants to decrease the money supply rates, it implements these bonds.
 As per the current monetary policy of India, the money is used to buy these bonds so that the internet rates in the economy increase.
-When the government wants to increase the money supply of the country, they sell these bonds and decrease the interest rates instantly.
+When the government wants to increase the money supply of the country, it sells these bonds and decreases the interest rates instantly.

 Statutory Liquidity Ratio